Welcome to the 4th Battalion Northumberland Fusiliers website!

 * The day to day location and actions of the 4th Bn throughout the 1st World War.

-This website was originally launched in December 2003; has now attracted more than 73,000 visitors and will receive a major data upgrade in 1914 .
+This website was originally launched in December 2003; has now attracted more than 90,000 visitors and received a major upgrade in 2016.

 To collate data information on the 4th Battalion Northumberland Fusiliers and its personnel in order to provide an accurate and detailed account of its exploits during World War One.